Vanishing Point (1971 film): Plot

-pulls up alongside Kowalski and challenges him to a race.
-After the Jaguar driver nearly runs him off the road, Kowalski overtakes him and beats the Jaguar to a one-lane bridge, causing the Jaguar to crash into the river.
-Kowalski checks to see if the driver is okay, then takes off, with police cars in pursuit.
+pulls up alongside Kowalski challenging him to a race.
+Kowalski is nearly run off the road; he then overtakes the Jaguar which crashes into a river.
+Kowalski gets out of his car to look back at the driver, then takes off, with police cars in pursuit.

-Kowalski drives across Utah and into Nevada, with the police unable to catch him.
-During the pursuit, Kowalski listens to radio station KOW, which is broadcasting from Goldfield, Nevada.
+Kowalski drives across Utah into Nevada, with the police in pursuit.
+During the chase, his radio is tuned to station KOW, broadcasting from Goldfield, Nevada.
 A blind black disc jockey, who goes by the name of "Super Soul," listens to the police radio frequency and encourages Kowalski to evade the police.
-With the help of Super Soul, who calls Kowalski "the last American hero", Kowalski gains the interest of the news media, and people begin to gather at the KOW radio station to offer their support.
+With the help of Super Soul, who calls Kowalski "the last American hero", Kowalski gains the interest of the news media, and people gather at the KOW radio station to offer their support.

 During the police chase across Nevada, Kowalski finds himself surrounded and heads offroad into the desert.
-After he blows a left front tire on a dry lake bed and becomes lost, Kowalski is helped by an old prospector who catches rattlesnakes for a Pentecostal Christian commune.
-After Kowalski is given fuel, the old man directs him back to the highway.
+After he blows a tire on a dry lake bed and becomes lost, Kowalski is helped by an old prospector who catches rattlesnakes for a Pentecostal Christian commune.
+The prospector gives Kowalski fuel, and directs him back to the highway.
 There, he picks up two homosexual hitchhikers stranded en route to San Francisco with a "Just Married" sign in their rear window.
-When they attempt to hold him up at gunpoint, Kowalski beats them up, and throws them out of the car and continues on his journey.
+The hitchhikers attempt to rob him at gunpoint; Kowalski fights them off and continues alone on his journey.